grdl/git-get/README.md

 ### .gitconfig file

 You can define a `[gitget]` section inside your global `.gitconfig` file and set the configuration flags there.
-A common and recommended pattern is to set `root` and `host` variables there if you don't want to use the defaults.
+A recommended pattern is to set `root` and `host` variables there if you don't want to use the defaults.

 Here's an example of a working snippet from `.gitconfig` file:
 ```